 One of the essential tools to create anything with crochet is, of course, your crochet hook.
-Understanding crochet hook sizes is an important skill to obtain.
-This can be a little confusing because different countries have different names for each size of hook.
+Understanding crochet hook sizes is an important skill to obtain however, this can be a little confusing because different countries have different names for each size of hook.
 You will need to know where your crochet pattern originated in order to know which size hook is required.

 Crotchet Hook Sizes

-The diameter of the hook determines the crochet hook sizes.
+The diameter of the shaft of the hook determines the crochet hook sizes.

-- UK/Australia - If your hook size is in mm, they can range from 2mm to 35 mm.
+- UK/Australia - If your hook size is in millimeters, it can range from 2mm to 35 mm.
 If you are using a UK or Canadian hook, or a really vintage hook from Gran’s old work-basket, these are also labeled with numbers, but not the same numbers as the mm size numbers!

 - US - If you are using a USA hook, they are labeled with letters and numbers.

 Crochet Hook vs Crochet Needles

 Technically crochet uses hooks and knitting uses needles however these terms are often used interchangeably.
 Knitting needles have a long shaft with no hook on the end while crochet needles or hooks have a hook at the end to grab the yarn with.